Kitchen cabinetry is one of three significant selections you’ll need to make for your kitchen renovation, along with appliances and countertops.

 Warranty – This varies greatly from one shop to another.
 One year is common.

-Always ask and find out how long they’ve been in business.
-Ask to see a project that is perhaps older to see how it has held up over time.
+Always ask.
+Find out how long they’ve been in business and ask to see a project that is older to see how it has held up over time and check out one currently in production in the shop.

 Custom Made – Manufactured by large reputable companies